Antoon Sanders

-Antonius Sanderus (Antwerp, 15 September 1586 – Affligem, 10 January 1664) was a Flemish Catholic cleric and historian.
+Antonius Sanderus (Antwerp, 15 September 1586 – Affligem, 10 January 1664) was a Catholic cleric and historian from the Duchy of Brabant in the Habsburg Netherlands (now Belgium).

 Biography

-Sanderus was born "Antoon Sanders", but like all writers and scholars of his time he Latinized his name.
+Sanderus was christened "Antoon Sanders", but like all writers and scholars of his time he Latinized his name.
 Having become master of philosophy at the University of Douai in 1609, he studied theology for some years under Johannes Malderus (Jan van Malderen) at the University of Leuven, and Willem Hessels van Est (Estius) at Douai, and was ordained priest at Ghent.

 For some years he was engaged in parochial duties, and combated the Anabaptist movement in Flanders with great zeal and success.
 In 1625, he became secretary and almoner of Cardinal Alfonso de la Cueva, later becoming canon and scholaster of St Martin's Cathedral, Ypres.
-Publication of the first volume of his sumptuously illustrated Flandria illustrata (1641) nearly bankrupted him, and he was rescued from ruination by an award of 1,000 florins through the Lille Chamber of Accounts.
-Further such subventions in support of his work followed in 1645, 1651, 1655 and 1662.
+Publication of the first volume of his sumptuously illustrated Flandria illustrata (1641) nearly bankrupted him, and he was rescued by an award of 1,000 florins through the Lille Chamber of Accounts.
+Further subventions in support of his work followed in 1645, 1651, 1655 and 1662.

 In 1654, he was appointed penitentiary at Ypres.
-After three years, however, he resigned this office to devote himself entirely to scientific, and especially to historical studies.
-He soon found himself compelled to claim the hospitality of the Benedictine Abbey of Afflighem, since he had reduced himself to absolute poverty by the publication of numerous works.
+After three years, however, he resigned this office to devote himself entirely to scholarly pursuits, and especially to historical studies.
+He soon found himself compelled to claim the hospitality of the Benedictine Abbey of Affligem, since he had reduced himself to absolute poverty by the publication of numerous works.

 Writings

 He combined high intellectual gifts with great zeal, and left behind forty-two printed, and almost as many unprinted, works.
-The most important are the following:
+The most important was: